HomeMy WebLinkAbout2026-02-26 - Request for Proposals - Professional Engineering Services - Future Sewer Lift Station #13Addendum i

 services contemplated by this Agreement without the written consent of the City.

-13. Entire Agreement; Modification.
+13. Entire Aareement: Modification.
 This Agreement, together with attachments or addenda, represents

 the entire and integrated Agreement between the City and the Contractor and supersedes all prior